iphkwan/high-hand/README.md

 * A cpp/python demo of hand tracker.
 ```
 Step.0.
 Learn OpenCV.
 (FINISHED)
 Step.1.
 Read image from video device.
-(TODO)
+(FINISHED)
 Step.2.
 Record the background and set stdDEV threshold.
 (TODO)
 Step.3.
 Calculate the diff between current image and the recorded background.
 (TODO)
 Step.4.0 Extract the skin using YUV ellispe-skin-model.
-(TODO)
+(FINISHED)
 Step.4.1 Remove the face using facedectect model of OpenCV.
 (OPTIONAL)
 Step.5.
 Draw the hand's contour and display it on the screen (TODO)
 Step.6.
 Track the center of hand's contour.
 (TODO)